We're here to help

 But for this to happen, it wants an idea of the kind of work you do; for whom and how much it's worth.
 That's all it's got to go on.
 It doesn't know you.
 It can't say you're a trustworthy, conscientious and diligent individual and therefore worth insuring.

-So insurers want you to tell them what they want to hear.
+So what your insurer wants is to tell them what they want to hear.
 They want reassurance.
 They want to know that covering you isn't going to bankrupt them.
 They want you to demonstrate risk awareness.
 They want you to be professional.

 What's in it for you?